UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How much does UKCloud charge for snapshots?

 The functionality of snapshots is delivered free of charge to customers as part of the OpenStack service.
-The only charge for snapshots will be for the Persistent block storage your snapshots consumed, which will be charged by the GiB.
+The only charge for snapshots is for the persistent block storage your snapshots consume, which is charged by the GiB.

-### How can I use the TrilioVault self-service backup & restoration service?
+### How can I use the TrilioVault self-service backup and restoration service?

-Please see [How to use TrilioVault self-service backup and restoration within OpenStack](test) for further details
+See [*How to use TrilioVault self-service backup and restoration within OpenStack*](ostack-how-use-triliovault.md) for further details.

-### Does UKCloud charge for the TrilioVault self-service backup & restoration service?
+### Does UKCloud charge for the TrilioVault self-service backup and restoration service?

-UKCloud will charge a nominal monthly fee per instance being protected by this service.
-UKCloud will charge by the whole month for any part month consumption of this service.
+UKCloud charges a nominal monthly fee per instance being protected by this service.
+UKCloud charges by the whole month for any part month consumption of this service.

-Pricing details can be found within the OpenStack section of the [UKCloud Pricing Guide](https://ukcloud.com/wp-content/uploads/2019/07/ukcloud-pricing-guide-11.0-4.pdf)
+You can find pricing details in the OpenStack section of the [UKCloud Pricing Guide](https://ukcloud.com/wp-content/uploads/2019/07/ukcloud-pricing-guide-11.0-4.pdf).

-### Are there any additional fees for the TrilioVault self-service backup & restoration service?
+### Are there any additional fees for the TrilioVault self-service backup and restoration service?

-This service utilises UKCloud's [Multi-Cloud Backup Storage](https://docs.ukcloud.com/articles/mcbs/mcbs-sd.html) service as an off-platform storage target for backups, therefore any storage your backups consume will be charged the prevailing rate per GiB in addition to the monthly fee for the self-service backup & restoration service.
+This service utilises UKCloud's [*Multi-Cloud Backup Storage*](../mcbs/mcbs-sd.md) (MCBS) service as an off-platform storage target for backups.
+Any storage your backups consume are charged at the prevailing MCBS rate per GiB in addition to the monthly fee for the self-service backup and restoration service.
+For details of MCBS pricing, see the [UKCloud Pricing Guide](https://ukcloud.com/wp-content/uploads/2019/07/ukcloud-pricing-guide-11.0-4.pdf).

 ### Can I use my own backup software?